xerolinux/XeroHub/content/updates/iso-releases/index.md

 - **Quarterly Releases Ahead**: Both **KDE Plasma** and **Gnome** versions of **XeroLinux** will follow this new quarterly schedule.
 You can still expect the same level of quality and stability that has become synonymous with our distro.

+## No Need to Panic

+Worry not though!
+As long as you're rocking **XeroLinux** like a pro, keeping those updates flowing when they arrive, and using our snazzy "**Apply latest XeroLinux specific changes/updates**" option, you won't be missing out on much action!
+This change mainly affects newcomers looking for ISOs after **March**; current users are all set.

 ## A Big Thank You

 We appreciate your understanding in this shift towards more strategic development.
 Your loyalty and support mean everything!
 Stick around; exciting times are ahead!